Bobby Byrd: Solo career and continual work with Brown

 In 1993, Byrd recorded a solo album, On the Move, on the German record Label, Soulciety Records.
 After a few more live performances, Byrd decided to retire in 1996, though he occasionally re-emerged with the assistance of Brown.
 Following Brown's parole from drug and weapons charges in 1991, he hired Byrd to join him on stage for his pay-per-view 1992 concert.
 Byrd would occasionally perform with Brown in some venues.
 They would also collaborate on the song "Killing Is Out, School Is In" from Brown's final studio album, 2002's The Next Step.
-At his funeral in December 2006, Byrd sang "Sex Machine" with Brown's other bandmates, paying homage to his late estranged friend and former performing partner.
+At his funeral in December 2006, Byrd sang "Sex Machine" with Brown's other bandmates.

 In 2003, a few years before his death, Bobby, his wife Vicki, and Famous Flames Bobby Bennett and Lloyd Stallworth sued lead singer James Brown and Universal Music for non-payment of royalties, stating that monies that rightfully belonged to them for numerous Famous Flames hits, and Byrd's hit "I Know You Got Soul," which was sampled by numerous rappers, including Eric B. & Rakim, were sent by Universal to James Brown instead, who allegedly kept them.
 The suit was dismissed due to the statute of limitations having run out.
-However, rapper Jay-Z, who sampled Byrd's song "I'm Not to Blame" for his recording "U Don't Know" on his 2001 multi million-selling The Blueprint, paid Byrd 65% of the royalties for the song, allowing Byrd and his family to secure a mortgage for their home, which was worth about $250,000.
+However, rapper Jay-Z, who sampled Byrd's song "I'm Not to Blame" for his recording "U Don't Know" on his 2001 multimillion-selling The Blueprint, paid Byrd 65% of the royalties for the song, allowing Byrd and his family to secure a mortgage for their home, which was worth about $250,000.

 Personal life

 After splitting from Brown in 1973, Byrd and Vicki Anderson, who left Brown's band at the same time as Byrd, got married.
 Byrd had three children with his first wife, Gail Harbin Byrd, (Walda, Orrin and Ruthie) in Toccoa, Georgia.
 He also had two children from another relationship.
 Byrd raised Anderson's children, including Carleen.
-The couple remained married throughout Byrd's lifetime.
+The couple remained married until Byrd's death.
 Though he had moved to Cincinnati after the Famous Flames signed with Federal/King, Byrd retained residences in Georgia and, after leaving Brown, settled at Loganville for the remainder of his life.

 Death

-Bobby Byrd died of cancer on September 12, 2007, at the age of 73.
+Byrd died of cancer on September 12, 2007, at the age of 73.